douglowe/WRF_UoM_EMIT/README.md

 There are two special cases to this:

 1. The calculation of NO and NO2 emissions from NOx are controlled by the `nox_frac` variable, not the values stored in `INORG_MAP_TRN_[schemeID]@E_NO` and `INORG_MAP_TRN_[schemeID]@E_NO2`.
-2. PM2.5 and PM10 emission inputs for WRF-Chem (for MOSAIC aerosol, at least) are treated as simply other inorganic (OIN) emissions (e.g. dust) for these size ranges (the PM10 size range is 2.5 to 10 um).
-Most emission databases treat PM2.5 and PM10 emissions as total emitted mass (including OIN, BC, OM, etc).
-To convert to the WRF-Chem definition this tool subtracts BC and OM mass from PM2.5 mass, and then PM2.5 mass from PM10 mass.

 If you wish to change these special cases, or to add your own, then you will need to edit the routines in `speciating_emissions_routines.ncl`.